Institutional Support Services

 Distribution of Incoming Mail:

-Internal distribution of flyers, memos, newsletters, etc., will be handled through the mail room as requested.
+Internal distribution of fliers, memos, newsletters, etc., will be handled through the mail room as requested.

 If you are organizing a large or bulk mailing please contact the department staff for assistance in the correct preparation.
 For the proper mail design see Paulette Maurer or Kristin Carrera in the Public Relations and Marketing Department.